DanEdens/Spindlewrit/README.md

-# Project Generator
+# Spindlewrit

 A tool to generate project structures with AI-powered suggestions from Gemma function calling.

 ## Overview

-The Project Generator is a CLI tool that can create standardized project structures for Python, Rust, and other types of projects.
+Spindlewrit is a CLI tool that can create standardized project structures for Python, Rust, and other types of projects.
 It integrates with the MCP Todo Server to generate projects based on TODO items, using Gemma function calling for AI-powered suggestions.

 ## Features